 Buddy-to-Buddy Volunteer Veteran Program The Buddy-to-Buddy program is a peer-to-peer program that provides outreach, support, and connection to resources for Michigan service members and veterans.
 The program places Volunteer Veterans at MIARNG armories to offer resource linkage to current service members as well as in the community to help any veteran in need.
 Volunteers are trained to help veterans find resources for a variety of concerns, including finances, benefits, education, emotional challenges, substance abuse, legal, medical, and employment.
 This service is completely free and confidential.
 The program is part of Military Support Programs and Networks (M-SPAN), a set of programs developed by the University of Michigan serving service members, veterans, and their families.
 For more information on volunteering or getting assistance from the program, visit www.buddytobuddy.org, call 1-888-82-BUDDY (28339), or email firstname.lastname@example.org.
 Find B2B on Facebook at www.facebook.com/BuddytoBuddyProgram.

-"Home Front Strong" HomeFront Strong is the sister program to Buddy-to-Buddy, and is designed just for spouses or partners of Post-9/11 service members and veterans.
+"Home Front Strong" HomeFront Strong is the sister program to Buddy-to-Buddy, and is designed just for spouses and partners of Post-9/11 service members and veterans.
 During an 8-week group, HomeFront Strong helps participants build positive coping strategies and connect with other military and veteran families.
-The group includes a free meal and a program for children and teenagers.
+The group includes a free meal and a parallel program for children and teenagers.
 For participants who cant attend a group, HomeFront Strong is also available online through a secure website.
-For more information, email Rebecca Couch at firstname.lastname@example.org or call (734) 998-2206
+For more information, email Erin Sorensen at email@example.com or call (734) 998-5827.

 "Drug Rehab Info" Many veterans wrestle with stress from deployments to combat zones.
 The stressful military life coupled with injuries and illnesses puts them at an increased risk for substance use disorders.
 A growing number of veterans turn to drugs/alcohol to cope with the pressure of societal reintegration after the military.
 However, the U.S. Department of Veterans Affairs offers treatment plans to support veterans as they recover from substance use disorders.
 DrugRehab.com exists to educate visitors about drug addiction, recovery, co-occurring disorders and other addiction-related topics by providing the latest information on trends, treatment options and support services for patients and their families.
 See website (https://www.drugrehab.com/addiction/veterans/)for more info.